erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 draft: false
 tags: productivity notionhq notion blog
 comments: true
-description: TODO
+description: I want to publish blog from my Notion content and found a best tool.
+In this post, I will explain why I decided to use notablog for my blog and how you can also publish your blog from Notion for free.
 analytics: true
 ---

 I want to publish blog from my Notion content.
 I researched many notion hosting solutions and found a best tool.
-In this post, I will why I decided to use notablog for my blog and how you can also publish your blog from Notion for free.
+In this post, I will explain why I decided to use notablog for my blog and how you can also publish your blog from Notion for free.

 ## Example Blog for Demo